OUR STORY

 And it’s about time.

-Organizations and institutions from the Canadian forest products sector from coast to coast to coast have come together with one vision.
-We're working to achieve gender equality and the meaningful inclusion of women, Indigenous peoples, and new Canadians at all levels, from technical to executive-level positions within the sector.
+Organizations and institutions from the Canadian forest products sector from coast to coast to coast came together in 2018 with one vision - to work collaboraitvely to achieve inclusive workplace cultures that allow women, Indigenous peoples, and new Canadians at all levels, from technical to executive-level positions within the sector to thrive in their careers.

 Why did you choose the phrase ‘Free To Grow’?
 This phrase resonates on a couple of levels for this initiative:

-It’s a term we use in forestry when the forest renewal stage has reached a level where it no longer needs human intervention and the forest is considered “free to grow” naturally.
+• It’s a term used in forestry when the forest renewal stage has reached a level where it no longer needs human intervention and the forest is considered “free to grow” naturally.

-It also implies that everyone who enters this sector is “free to grow” to reach their full potential in their professional development, no matter what their position, culture or gender is.
+• That phrase was lifted into the social context for our purposes - meaning everyone who enters this sector is “free to grow” to reach their full potential in their professional development, no matter what their position, culture or gender is, without intervention.

 Partners & Collaborators